magnars/creator.js/README.md

 That way you get meaningful error messages and early failures while developing and testing, without sacrificing performance in production.

-In areas of the code that needs to be highly optimized, you should of course use whatever is optimized better by current JavaScript engines .
+In areas of code that needs to be highly optimized, you should of course use whatever is optimized better by current JavaScript engines.
 At the time of writing that would be the pseudo-classical function constructors and `new`.

 ## Dependencies